 Like the Flash 18, the pack is lightweight and designed for small loads and use on the trail.
 It is a 22-liter pack, so it adds some additional capacity, but also adds some additional weight (14.5 ounces vs. 10 ounces).

 So, what do you get for nearly 50% more weight?
 The pack has a hydration sleeve, just like the Flash 18, but also has two mesh water bottle pockets on the side.
 The pockets are designed for a Nalgene-style bottle, so were a tad loose when I used my Kleen Kanteen.
 It wasn’t bad, but you do need to be mindful when setting the bag down.

 The pack’s chest and waist straps are removable and the buckle for the chest strap is a whistle, just like the Flash 18.
 The padding on the back is more robust and has air channels, unlike the Flash 18.

 My one grumble with the straps is the retention loop for the hydration bladder tube is higher on the pack and at an angle, compared to the Flash 18.
 It is not any easier to get the tube through the loop and makes it useless for attaching important gear to it.
 I typically would attach my knife to the strap on my Flash 18 when hiking.
 Now, a knife will fall off easily, so it must be stored inside the pack or on my belt.

 For travel, it does not fold down quite as well as the Flash 18, but the flexibility of using either a water bottle or a hydration bladder makes it a solid choice.
 Additionally, the exterior pockets are a welcome improvement over having to dig in the pack for little essentials.

-I broke in this pack on a weeklong trip to Italy followed up by a summer hiking all over the American West.
+I broke in this pack on a week-long trip to Italy followed up by a summer hiking all over the American West.
+If I were only to get one pack, this would be the one.
+It does it all reasonably well.